JMA Wireless Dome: Attendance records

 For the 2018–19 season, Syracuse modified the stadium's basketball configuration to allow a maximum crowd of 35,642, and on February 23, 2019, the Orange drew that exact number for the visit of then top-ranked Duke, setting a new single-game record for on-campus college basketball attendance.
 This number ultimately surpassed the entire regular-season home attendance of 180 different NCAA Division I men's teams in that same season—more than half of the 353 teams that played in Division I.

 On March 19, 2007, a new NIT attendance record was set, at 26,752, in the second-round men's basketball game against the San Diego State University Aztecs.

 On November 22, 2014, the Syracuse Crunch of the American Hockey League set a new "United States Indoor Professional Hockey" record by playing in front of 30,715 fans at the Carrier Dome for the "Toyota Frozen Dome Classic".
-Syracuse defeated the Utica Comets 2-1.
+Syracuse defeated the Utica Comets 2–1.
 The (SUNY) Oswego State Lakers also hosted a game against the Utica Pioneers, establishing an NCAA record attendance for a Division III hockey game at 7,074 fans.
 Oswego tied Utica with a final score of 4-4.

+On April 19, 2025 Metallica broke a 43 year old attendance record of the JMA Wireless Dome, with more than 47,319 people in attendance that night, making the band's concert the largest ticketed music event in Syracuse.